EngelhardtE/credit_risk/README.md

 ### EasyEnsembleClassifier

 - Balanced Accuracy Score: 93%
-- Precision: 99%
+- High-Risk Precision: 7%
 - Recall Score: 94%

 ![EasyEnsembleClassifier](Resources/EasyEnsembleClassifier.png)

 ## Summary

-All of the methods listed have a precision of 99%, but they differ when it comes to their recall rates.
-A high recall rate means that the method is more efficient at catching high risk loans, but it also means that there is a higher chance of falsely flagging a low-risk loan as high risk.
-A low recall rate means that the method is less efficient at catching high risk loans, but also produces false positives.
+All the methods listed have a low-risk precision of 99%, but high-risk precision of less than 10%.
+They also differ greatly in their recall rates.
+Precision measures how accurate a test result is.
+Therefore, a low high-risk precision means that there is a low chance that a loan tested as high-risk is truly high-risk.
+On the other hand, recall measures the chance that a loan that is high-risk will be labeled as such.

-By this logic, whether one method is better than the other is up to the institution using it and their level of risk tolerance.
-High risk tolerance would allow for a low recall rate (ClusterCentroids) as it would maximize the number of loans made but maximize the risk of unintentionally making a high-risk loan.
-A low risk tolerance would require a high recall rate (EasyEnsembleClassifier) as it would minimize the chance of unintentionally making a high-risk loan at the cost of a lower overall number of loans made.
+In this case, a high recall is more important than a high precision because a loan institution's biggest concern is detecting high-risk loans so that they do not loan money to borrowers who are likely to default.
+Even if some low-risk loans are wrongly flagged as high-risk, the loaning institution would likely value safety from default greatly.
+In other words, a false positive is better than a false negative.

-While you can hypothetically say that no one method is truly the best for all loaning institutions, it is likely that most would prefer a high recall rate to stay on the safer side.
-Even if fewer loans are made, the diminished chance of making a high-risk loan and having to face the recipient defaulting is a favorable outcome.
-Therefore, a method like EasyEnsembleClassifier will likely fit a loan institution’s risk strategy more often than not.
+However, given the results a loaning institution would not even have to choose between prioritizing precision versus recall, as the EasyEnsembleClassifier method has the highest levels of both compared to the other five methods tested.
+94% recall is quite high, although 7% high-risk precision leaves a lot of room for improvement.
+Of the methods tested, it is clearly the best option.
+It would likely be wise to perform further testing on other methods to see if one can be found with a comparable recall but with a higher high-risk precision.